Leaked records open a “Pandora” box of financial secrets

 Blair, U.K prime minister from 1997 to 2007, became the owner of an $8.8 million Victorian building in 2017 by buying a British Virgin Islands company that held the property, and the building now hosts the law firm of his wife, Cherie Blair, according to the the investigation.
 The two bought the company from the family of Bahrain’s industry and tourism minister, Zayed bin Rashid al-Zayani.
 Buying the company shares instead of the building saved the Blairs more than $400,000 in property taxes, the investigation found.

 The Blairs and the al-Zayanis both said they didn’t initially know the other party was involved in the deal, the probe found.
-Cherie Blair said her husband wasn’t involved in the deal, which she said was meant to bring “the company and the building back into the U.K. tax and regulatory regime.”
+Cherie Blair said her husband wasn’t involved in the purchase, which she said was meant to bring “the company and the building back into the U.K. tax and regulatory regime.”
 A lawyer for the al-Zayanis said they complied with U.K. laws.

 In 2009, Czech Prime Minister Andrej Babis put $22 million into shell companies to buy a chateau property in a hilltop village in Mougins, France, near Cannes, the investigation found.
 The shell companies and the chateau were not disclosed in Babis’ required asset declarations, according to documents obtained by the journalism group’s Czech partner, Investigace.cz.